jchook/phpunit-assert-throws/README.md

 PHPUnit's current "[best practices](https://thephp.cc/news/2016/02/questioning-phpunit-best-practices)" for exception testing seem lackluster.

-* Doesn't support multiple exceptions per test, or assertions called after the exception is thrown
+* Doesn't support multiple exceptions per test, or making any assertions after the exception is thrown
-* Documentation lacks useful or clear examples
+* Documentation lacks robust or clear examples
 * Non-standard and potentially confusing syntax ("expect" vs "assert")
 * Only supports expectations for message, code, and exception class
 * No inverse, such as "expectNotException"